Query expansion techniques for information retrieval: A survey: Query Expansion

-On the same lines, reference \cite{carpineto2001information} uses the Kullback-Leibler divergence (KLD) for measuring the term distribution difference between pseudo-relevant documents and the entire documents collection.
-Then, the terms having higher scores are added to the query along with KLD score as score of the term.
+On the same lines, Carpineto et al. \cite{carpineto2001information} use the Kullback-Leibler divergence (KLD) for measuring the term distribution difference between pseudo-relevant documents and the entire document collection.
+Then, the score of the term is computed by adding the score of the terms having higher scores to the KLD score.
 The score of a term using KLD is computed as: